someobserver/recurgence/math/09-recurgent-field-equations/05-agents-and-interpretation/index.md

 ### Overview

-This section formalizes the role of **agents**, **interpretation**, and **semantic particles** within Recurgent Field Theory (RFT).
+This section formalizes the role of **agents**, **interpretation**, and **semantic particles**.
 Interpretation is modeled as an operator action on the coherence field, parameterized by agent states, and is responsible for instantiating, transforming, and stabilizing meaning.
 Agents emerge as localized, self-organizing structures that interact with the semantic field through attention, selective interpretation, and recursive self-modulation.
 The framework also introduces semantic particles—discrete, soliton-like excitations—enabling a complementary, particle-based description of meaning dynamics.

-Key mathematical structures:
+Mathematical structures:
 1. **Interpretation Operators** — formalize agent-driven transformation and evaluation of the coherence field.
 2. **Agent-Field Coupling** — explicit terms for agent-induced field updates, attention, and selective interpretation.
 3. **Intersubjective Consensus** — models for multi-agent interpretation, consensus formation, and contested semantic regions.